pjho/pjho.github.io/_posts/2015-06-15-eloquent-javascript-chapter-5.md

 layout: post
 title:  "Eloquent Javascript - Higher Order Functions"
 date: 2015-06-15 12:24:10
-tags: code js
+tags: code-exercise js
 ---

 ####The Challenge
 These are my solutions to problems in Eloquent Javascript Chapter 5 - Higher Order Functions.
 The full set of my solutions to this book are available on [my github account](https://github.com/pjho/eloquent-javascript).

 >
 src [eloquentjavascript.net][src]

 This block contains helper functions provided by the excercises.
 A json file is loaded with data containing the author's family tree.

 ~~~ javascript